ytdl-org/youtube-dl/README.md

 youtube has switched to a new video info format in July 2011 which is not supported by old versions of youtube-dl.
 You can update youtube-dl with `sudo youtube-dl --update`.

+### ERROR: unable to download video ###

+youtube requires an additional signature since September 2012 which is not supported by old versions of youtube-dl.
+You can update youtube-dl with `sudo youtube-dl --update`.

+### SyntaxError:Non-ASCII character ###

+The error

+    File "youtube-dl", line 2
+    SyntaxError: Non-ASCII character '\x93' ...

+means you're using an outdated version of Python.
+Please update to Python 2.6 or 2.7.

+To run youtube-dl under Python 2.5, you'll have to manually check it out like this:

+	git clone git://github.com/rg3/youtube-dl.git
+	cd youtube-dl
+	python -m youtube-dl --help

+Please note that Python 2.5 is not supported anymore.

 # COPYRIGHT

 youtube-dl is released into the public domain by the copyright holders.